aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 ### refresh() {#refresh--}

-Refreshing the slicer.Meanwhile, Refreshing and Calculating  relative PivotTables.
+Refreshing the slicer.
+Meanwhile, Refreshing and Calculating PivotTables which this slicer based on.

 ```javascript
 refresh() : void;